-Capital assets, including purchased software with a unit cost of \$5,000 or greater and all library books, are recorded at cost at the date of acquisition, or if donated, at fair market value at the date of donation.
+Capital assets, including purchased software and right-to-use leased assets with a unit cost of greater than \$5,000 and all library books, are recorded at cost at the date of acquisition, or if donated, at fair market value at the date of donation.
 Infrastructure assets are included in the financial statements and are depreciated.
 Depreciation is not allocated to the functional categories.
+Intangible assets, excluding purchased software, with a unit cost of \$25,000 or more are recorded at cost at the date of acquisition, or if donated, at fair market value at the date of acquisition, or if donated, at fair market value at the date of acquisition, or if donated to the functional categories.
 Intangible assets, excluding purchased software, with a unit cost of \$25,000 or more are recorded at cost at the date of acquisition, or if donated, at fair market value at the date of donation.
 Internally developed intangible assets with a unit cost of \$50,000 or more are recorded at cost and are amortized.

 The composite method is used for library book depreciation.
-All books purchased during a year are consolidated together and depreciated as a group of assets rather than individually.
+All books purchased during a year are consolidated and depreciated as a group of assets rather than individually.
 Expenses for construction in progress are capitalized as incurred.
 Interest expense relating to construction is capitalized, net of interest income earned on resources set aside for the construction or remodeling costs.
 Certain reserves have been established by bond indenture for the repayment of revenue bond indebtedness.
 Such reserves are recorded in the appropriate restricted assets category (cash/investments) and as "net position restricted for debt service" on the Statement of Net Position.